DongZhizhen/NX-Quick-signature/README.md

 # About NX-Quick-signature
+I have created this NX10_QuickSignature project, in order to improve the efficiency of engineering drawings.
 The quick signature plug-in for engineering drawings, based on the API interface of UG secondary development.
 It had been written by Zhizhen Dong in 2020-2021

 # NX Open API : NX10_QuickSignature Project Overview
-I have created this NX10_QuickSignature project, in order to improve the efficiency of engineering drawings.

-# Compiler Environment
+# Compilation and usage instructions
+This plug-in has been tested under:
-Siemens UG NX10.0
+- Siemens UG NX10.0
-Microsoft Windows with Visual Studio 2015 (64-bit)
+- Microsoft Windows with Visual Studio 2015 (64-bit)

 # User's Guidance